 This report updates the information outlined in the report of 11.11.02.
-In that report, an initial review of the Nerfoils of MCCDs issued by doctors at Gosport War Memorial Hospital (GWMH) from 1987 gave cause for concern about the numbers issued by Dr Barton, and the frequent use by her of bronchopneumonia as the cause of death.
+In that report, an initial review of the counterfoils of MCCDs issued by doctors at Gosport War Memorial Hospital (GWMH) from 1987 gave cause for concern about the numbers issued by Dr Barton, and the frequent use by her of bronchopneumonia as the cause of death.
 However, there were several potential legitimate explanations for these findings, and it was not possible from the data available to draw a reliable conclusion.
 Since the completion of that report, further information has been obtained.
 This includes:

-- The deaths certified by doctors at GWMH in 2001 (form Nerfoils) - Information on the numbers of beds at GWMH from 1980-1993 - Data from the admissions register for Dryad Ward, 1993-2001.
+- The deaths certified by doctors at GWMH in 2001 (from counterfoils) - Information on the numbers of beds at GWMH from 1980-1993 - Data from the admissions register for Dryad Ward, 1993-2001 - Data from the controlled drugs registers used on Dryad Ward, March 1995-August 1998.

-In addition, information contained in the controlled drugs registers is currently under analysis.
+In addition, information contained in other controlled drugs registers is currently being extracted.